 CAT Runtime Environment: this is the CAT Runtime Environment composed of, the Toolkit Registry, the Toolkit Handlers and the Triggering Entity.
 It is an addition to the JCRE.

+UICC Runtime Environment: addition to the Java Card™ Runtime Environment.

 Toolkit Registry: this is handling all the registration information of the Toolkit applets, and their link to the JCRE registry.

 Toolkit Handlers: this is handling the availability of the system handler and the toolkit protocol (i.e. Toolkit applet suspension).